angrysky56/deep-research-reports/Building Model Context Protocol (MCP) Servers in Python, TypeScript, and Go.md

   This installs the `mcp` SDK and its CLI tool.
 (The CLI provides handy commands like `mcp run` and `mcp dev` for development.)

 **Writing the Server:** Use the `FastMCP` class from the `mcp.server` module to create your server instance.
 Then register tools, resources, and prompts using decorators or methods.
-The MCP SDK uses Python type hints and docstrings to auto-generate the JSON schema for tools, making development easier ([For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=USER_AGENT%20%3D%20%22weather)).
+The MCP SDK uses Python type hints and docstrings to auto-generate the JSON schema for tools, making development easier [For Server Developers - Model Context Protocol](https://modelcontextprotocol.io/quickstart#:~:text=USER_AGENT%20%3D%20%22weather).
 For example:

 ```python
 # server.py